Inline skate bearing: Shields

 RS Shields: In skating, RS rubber shields specifically refer to the style popularized by Bones Swiss.
 These consist of a nitrile rubber shield bonded to a metal insert.
 The shield snaps into the outer race and can be pried off for maintenance.
 RS shields are non-contact and offer improved protection over Z and ZS shields, particularly against microscopic particles.
 However, moisture can still penetrate and cause corrosion.
 Many popular skate brands avoid double-shielded 2RS bearings and instead use a single RS shield, leaving the opposite face of the bearing open for ease of maintenance.
 This open side is positioned inward when mounted inside the wheel hub, which effectively protects it from external debris.
-This configuration allows skaters to remove the plastic retainer and lubricate the bearing balls without needing to remove the shield, providing both protection and convenient access for servicing.
+This configuration allows skaters to remove the plastic retainer and lubricate the bearing balls without needing to remove two shields, providing both protection and convenient access for servicing.